fusion-flow/gesture-recognizer-model/README.md

 ## How to Run

->- You can locally run the gesture recongition using the following command.
+>- You can locally run the gesture recognition using the following command.
 >```
 >uvicorn api_call:app --reload
 >```
->- You can also pull and use the gesture recongition docker container from the following command.
+>- You can also pull and use the gesture recognition docker container from the following command.
 >```
 >docker pull awesomenipun/gesture-recognition-1
 >```